Jim Driscoll (hammer thrower)

 James Driscoll (born 15 August 1965) is an American former track and field athlete who competed in the hammer throw.
 Driscoll represented the United States at the 1993 World Championships in Athletics, taking part in the qualifying round only.
 He set a personal record of in 1992 in New Orleans.

+Driscoll competed for the Yale Bulldogs track and field team in the NCAA, where he set the school record in the hammer throw.